intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/inference/int8/README.md

 bash quickstart\image_recognition\tensorflow\mobilenet_v1\inference\cpu\int8\<script name>.sh
 ```
-> Please note that Intel Model Zoo source code includes some Bash scripts, please install [MSYS2](https://www.msys2.org) on your system.
-You may use `cygpath` to convert the Windows paths to Unix paths before setting the environment variables.
+> Note: You may use `cygpath` to convert the Windows paths to Unix paths before setting the environment variables.
 As an example, if the dataset location on Windows is `D:\user\ImageNet`, convert the Windows path to Unix as shown:
 > ```
 > cygpath D:\user\ImageNet